microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/overview.md

 ### Monitoring and Telemetry

 Application Insights is used to monitor the application's performance and health.
-It is also used to collect telemetry data (metrics, events, logs) from the application's various components.
+It is also used to collect telemetry data (metrics, events, logs) from the various components of the application.
 The telemetry data is used to generate dashboards and alerts.

 ### Security